WOODLAND PARK PUBLIC SCHOOL

 First and foremost, I would like to take this opportunity to thank the secretarial staff for working to prepare for September.
 These individuals are instrumental in ensuring that everything is in order for the first day of school.
 Their dedication to our school community is beyond compare!

-We continue to make great strides in curriculum development.
-Our English Language Arts Curriculum has been completely rewritten.
-In order to support the successful implementation of this new curriculum, resources have been adopted and purchased.
-Fundations will be implemented in grades K & 1.
+We continue to make great strides in the area of curriculum and program.
+Our English Language Arts Curriculum has been edited to include more precise curriculum goals.
+Fundations will continue to be implemented in grades K & 1 and will be expanded to grade 2 in September.
 This program is a systematic program that focuses on critical foundational skills such as: phonemic awareness, phonics/word study, high frequency word study, reading fluency, vocabulary development, comprehension strategies, handwriting, and spelling.
-Lucy Calkins’ Units of Study for Reading and Writing will be utilized as the primary resource in grades K-5.
-In grades 6-8, a team of teachers worked with our Language Arts consultant to develop Units of Study in both reading and writing.
-Independent resources have been purchased to support the work.
-Vocabulary and grammar books have been purchased for students in grades 3-8 in order to support language development and writing conventions.
-In addition, the middle school science curriculum was rewritten to align with the Next Generation Science Standards.
-We have also adopted and purchased new resources to support this work.
+Lucy Calkins’ Units of Study for Reading and Writing will remain as the primary resource in grades K-5.
+We continue to remain committed to growing the individual classroom leveled libraries in order to support this work.
+Vocabulary books will continue to be used with the students in grades 3-8 and grammar books will continue to be used with the students in grades 2-8 in order to support language development and writing conventions.
+Handwriting continues to be an area of focus as we enter the 2017-2018 School Year.
+In addition, the elementary science curriculum was rewritten to align with the Next Generation Science Standards.
+We have also purchased new resources to support this work.

-In the area of technology, we continue to increase the number of laptops and carts available for student use throughout the school district.
-Students in grade 4 at Beatrice Gilmore School will now have a 1:1 technology opportunity.
-We are very excited to embark on this initiative!
+The technology department has been working diligently this summer to prepare for the implementation of the 1:1 initiative in grades 2-6.
+This includes the ordering of laptop cases for students in grades 5 and 6.
+19 laptop carts have been built and installed in order to house the 550 new laptops we have purchased for student use.
+Laptops will be ready for the students upon their return to school!
+We are so excited to see this initiative come to fruition!
 In addition, reimaging and regular maintenance to the computers in our district has been ongoing and continuous throughout the summer months.
 Please join me in thanking our technology team for working on this during the summer months for a successful implementation in September.

 In closing, please know that I take pride in our school and community and am grateful each and every day to be here with your children.
 I remain committed to and will always work with integrity to make informed decisions that are in the best interest of the students.
 Our objective, as a staff, is to provide exceptional teaching and learning opportunities which take place in a caring, yet challenging academic environment.
 As a school community, we realize that all students need a supportive, nurturing setting that suits their developmental needs.
 As a result, we always strive to strike the balance of challenging and nurturing your children here in Woodland Park Public Schools.